 A note of caution: the ancient Greek philosopher Plato (427-347 BCE) wrote dialogues not treatises.
 These dialogues show the life of the philosophical mind at work: questioning, arguing, speculating, imagining, wondering, struggling, and understanding.
 They do not show finished results that we can confidently attribute to Plato himself.
 Rather, they are invitations to join the dialogue and engage with the issues ourselves.
 So whenever we talk about an issue or idea in Plato’s work—in this case the Forms—we must be sensitive to the dramatic context out of which these ideas and issues come.
 That said, it is often helpful to isolate certain ideas suggested by Plato’s characters for consideration.
 This is what I want to do here: I want to point out a few important passages where some character argues for, rather than just describes or discusses, the existence of the Forms.
 We can then consider the soundness of these arguments.
-Just remember that there is no clear “theory of the Forms” (as it is often referred to by scholars) nor can we be sure Plato thought these arguments were true.
+Just remember that there is no clear “theory of the Forms” (as it is often referred to by scholars) nor can we be sure what Plato thought of these arguments.

 In his dialogue Timaeus, Plato has his character Timaeus tell Socrates a “likely story” (eikôs muthos) about how our cosmos came to be.
 We learn that there was a very powerful and very good divine Demiurge(craftsmen for the people) who sought to bring unruly chaos into cosmos (order).
 According to Timaeus, working from an imperfect model results in a poor work of art.
 Therefore the Demiurge looked to perfect entities called Forms (eidei) so his creation would be as perfect as possible.
 Despite the word ‘form’, they are not shapes of some sort: they are, as Francis Cornford put it, “the essential properties which constitute what the thing, by definition, is.”
 These essences are eternal, unchanging, and completely objective.
 Plato has his character Socrates describe the Form of Beauty this way in the dialogue Symposium: